 About the ABI

-The voice and standard bearer for British Investigators
+The voice and standard bearer for British Investigators and the key professional body for investigators

 Formed in 1913, the ABI is the home of professional private sector investigation here in the UK.
 In an industry that’s still unregulated, we work tirelessly to raise standards and to see the credibility of our members recognised.